 Transfer of Credit

-In general, engineering course number equivalents greater than KU Mechanical Engineering’s ME 399 cannot be transferred to count towards the 128 credit hour BS in mechanical engineering curriculum.
-For a non-KU course that might be related to a KU Mechanical Engineering course greater than ME 399 course:
+In general, engineering course number equivalents greater than KU Mechanical Engineering’s ME 399 cannot be transferred to count towards the 128-credit hour BS in mechanical engineering curriculum.
+For a non-KU course that might be related to a KU Mechanical Engineering course greater than ME 399 courses:

 - The KU Mechanical Engineering program may consider a one-time petition for transfer.

-- To be considered for transfer, the petitioned course must have been taken from a program accredited by Engineering Accreditation Commission of ABET, http://www.abet.org.
+- To be considered for transfer, the petitioned course must have been taken from an accredited program.

 - Study Abroad courses will be handled on a case-by-case basis.